 Written By Rebecca

-Being interested in Surface Pattern Design from a young age founded the basis of my main aspirations to become a Designer.
+Being interested in Surface Pattern Design from a young age founded the basis of my main aspirations to become a Ontwerper.
 I gained qualifications in Interior Design which led me to graduate after studying BA(Hons)Textile/Surface Pattern Design.
-I was then successful in gaining the opportunity to become an Apprentice Designer at Graham & Brown.
+I was then successful in gaining the opportunity to become an Apprentice Ontwerper at Graham & Brown.